Global Investments for Conservation

 The initiative is one of TNC’s first carbon projects and one of the first efforts of its kind worldwide.
 In 2012, the Rio Bravo Reserve certified 1.6 million tons of carbon offsets by preventing deforestation and instituting sustainable forest management strategies.
 This has allowed the successful removal of more than $1.5 million in carbon offsets, ensuring the financial viability of the reserve.
 Program for Belize, TNC’s partner organization in Belize, manages the project’s 100,000 hectares.

-The Rio Bravo Conservation and Management Area is situated amid the biologically rich Maya Forest.
-It is also part of a million-acre corridor that is key to biodiversity conservation in Central America and one of the Conservancy's top conservation priorities.
-The area is home to the endangered black howler monkey and jaguar, numerous migratory birds, and mahogany and other important tree species.
-It contains forest cover types protected nowhere else in Belize.
+The forests of Belize are an important part of the Maya Forest, one of the largest and most protected forestry areas left in the world.
+The Rio Bravo Reserve is also part of a million-acre corridor that is key to biodiversity conservation in Central America and one of TNC's top conservation priorities.
+The area is home to the endangered black howler monkey and jaguar, numerous migratory birds, and important tree species such as mahogany and others.

-- Permanence Long-term finance mechanisms, including establishment of an endowment fund, will help to support the project beyond its initial funding.
-Control of fire and illegal wood harvesting in the project area are helping reduce unintended loss of forest and new emissions of carbon dioxide.
+The resources guarantee the permanence of the forests of Rio Bravo and the establishment of an endowment fund that will help support the project beyond its initial funding.
+In addition, measures have been taken to prevent carbon leakage - that is, to ensure that carbon benefits achieved within the project boundaries are not negated by actions elsewhere as a result of the project.
+Control of fire and illegal wood harvesting in the project area are also helping reduce unintended loss of forest and new emissions of carbon dioxide.